-The usual meetings of a company under the Companies Act, 2013 can be classified as under:
+- The meetings of a company under the Companies Act, 2013 can be generally classified as under:

 - 1. Meetings of the Directors and their Committees

 - 2. Meetings of Members:

 - (a) Annual General Meetings (AGM)

 - (b) Extraordinary General Meetings (EGM)

 - (c) Class Meetings.

-There are other meetings too like meeting of debenture/ bond holders, meeting of creditors , contributories, Court convened meeting etc. but they do not take place in conducting general business of company in routine.
+There are other meetings too like meeting of debenture/ bond holders, meeting of creditors, contributories, Court convened meeting etc. but they do not find place in conducting routine business of company.

-- > Board of directors take decision by passing resolution as follows:
+- Board of directors take decision by passing resolution as follows:

 - (i) Resolution by majority (≥51%)

-- (ii) Unanimous resolution(100%)
+- (ii) Unanimous resolution( 100%)

-- Resolution by general body of members take place in following two modes:
+- Resolution of members may be:

 - (i) Ordinary resolution: